aryakulkarni25/java/README.md

-# Java Programs for pracyice.
+# Java Programs for practice.